aneuhold/main-scripts/readme.md

 ## ✅ Commands

 Each command starts with `tb`.
 That stands for Tiny Box but that isn't really important 😛.
+Whenever running a command it will check for updates to this package once a day, and install them automatically if needed.

 - `tb help` Will emit all the commands and their options
 - `tb test` Just emits a test echo to see if the package is working.